27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Hydraulic Hammers

 Hydraulic hammers or breakers are robust demolition machines with attached excavators.
 The hydraulic power engine supplies energy to break and penetrate concrete and rocks smoothly.
-The contractors or engineers generally use the machine at sites like mining and roadwork, where manual labor can be dangerous.
+The contractors or engineers generally use the machine at sites like mining and roadwork, where manual labor can be dangerous, placing them among the essential types of heavy equipment.

 These are the features of these big construction vehicles: